 On the outside, a Total Power Exchange relationship can look like abuse.
-Sadly, a lot of subs can confuse the two.
+And sadly, a lot of subs can confuse the two.
 TPE is not abuse.
-Simply put, it’s an exchange where all authority is passed from the submissive to the Dominant.
+Simply put, the TPE relationship meaning is an exchange where all authority is passed from the submissive to the Dominant.
 It’s a consensual relationship where the Dom has absolute control, and can exercise that control however they see fit.

-Who is a TPE agreement good for?
+Who is a TPE Relationship Agreement Good For?

 The Dominant should already be showing they respect their sub, and uphold the “safe, sane, consensual” principles of BDSM.
-And the submissive should be mentally stable, and not using TPE as an excuse to be made weak.
+The submissive should be mentally stable, and not using TPE as an excuse to be made weak.
 After all, the sub can still make some of their own decisions and choices, if the Dom allows them to.

-Online relationships most definitely can be Total Power Exchange, but to a degree.
+Online relationships can definitely be Total Power Exchange, but to a degree.
 Even though the sub gives up all their power, it will be hard for the Dom to exercise complete control over their sub’s life from a distance.
 In these kinds of relationships, TPE will be more of a mindset, and the Dom will have to be extra diligent in finding ways to incorporate it into their lives.

-Examples of Total Power Exchange
+Examples of Total Power Exchange in relationships

 Although a Total Power Exchange relationship can be any form of Dom/sub, like DD/lg, Owner/pet, or Boss/secretary, it is most likely a Master/slave agreement.
-Just like in real life a Master has complete and total control over a slave, so it also is in TPE.
+Just like in real life, a Master has complete and total control over a slave, so it also is in TPE.
 Here are some examples of what it can look like in BDSM:

-- Choosing the slave’s clothing, diet, and other aspects of day to day life
+- Choosing the slave’s clothing, diet, and other aspects of day-to-day life

 - Establishing and enforcing non-negotiable rules and protocols